 East Sumter in Sumter County, South Carolina — The American South (South Atlantic)

 Location.
-33° 53.936′ N, 80° 15.077′ W. Marker is in East Sumter, South Carolina, in Sumter County.
-Marker is on Plowden Mill Road, on the left when traveling south.
+33° 57.729′ N, 80° 14.941′ W. Marker is in East Sumter, South Carolina, in Sumter County.
+Marker is on 3175 Florence Highway (US 76), on the right when traveling west.
+Located just north of Goza Road.
 Touch for map.
-Located approx. 500 yards south of Myrtle Beach Highway (US 378) on the left.
-Marker is at or near this postal address: 835 Plowden Mill Road, Sumter SC 29153, United States of America.
+Marker is in this post office area: Sumter SC 29153, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 13, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 986 times since then and 25 times this year.
-Photos: 1, 2, 3, 4. submitted on February 13, 2010, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.
+It was originally submitted on March 17, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 924 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on March 17, 2010, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.